 Manic and hypomanic episodes – or mania and hypomania – both mean feeling high.
 Manic and hypomanic episodes have similarities in how they may make a person feel or act.
-But there are some key differences:
+There are some key differences though:

-- Severity of symptoms.
-Severe mania is very serious and often requires hospital treatment.
-Hypomania can noticeably change your mood or behaviour, but it's less severe than mania.
+- Severe mania is very serious and often requires hospital treatment.
+Hypomania can noticeably change your mood or behaviour, but it is less severe than mania.

-- Impact on your life.
-Manic episodes can impact a person’s ability to do daily activities – often disrupting or completely stopping them.
-Hypomanic episodes can disrupt a individuals life, but they may still feel able to work or socialise.
+- Manic episodes can impact a person’s ability to do daily activities – often disrupting or completely stopping them.
+Hypomanic episodes can disrupt an individuals life, but they may still feel able to work or socialise.

-- Length of episode.
-For a mood episode to be classed as mania, it needs to last for a week or more.
+- Length of episode: For a mood episode to be classed as mania, it needs to last for a week or more.
 For hypomania, it needs to last for 4 days or more.
-But both manic and hypomanic episodes can last much longer than this.
+Both manic and hypomanic episodes can last much longer than this.